Anushree444/Task2/README1.md

+While attempting to control the motor speed and direction using the potentiometer, the initial mapping from the potentiometer values (ranging from 0 to 1023) to motor control values (0 to 255) did not provide the expected results.
+The motor speed control did not respond as intended, likely due to fluctuating or unstable potentiometer readings.

+To address this, it became necessary to determine the actual range of the potentiometer and map it accurately to the motor control range.
+By reading the raw analog values from the potentiometer and observing the fluctuations, we could ensure that the motor speed control operates within the correct range and responds consistently.

+This led to:

+Identifying the true range of the potentiometer from 0 to 1023 (instead of 0 to 255).

+Implementing a stable value mapping from the potentiometer's full range to the motor's speed control.

+By determining the potentiometer’s actual range, we were able to improve the reliability of motor control, prevent erratic behavior, and achieve smoother, more predictable motor responses.

 #Approach to Determine the Range of the Potentiometer
 To determine the range of the potentiometer connected to the analog input pin (ury), the following steps were taken: